 - 1. Policy 6.1 (effect of new or extended structures), - 2.
 Policy 6.3 (remedial or mitigation action for existing structures); and - 3.
-Policy 7.1 (coastal protection works only allowed if positive effects significantly greater that adverse effects).
+Policy 7.1 (coastal protection works only allowed if positive effects significantly greater than the adverse effects resulting from the works).